moisellegyg/reminder/README.md

 - `Expired date` - Required input from user, the date on which this item will be expired.
 - `Already used checkbox` - Optional input from user, check to mark this item is used by user.

-Press `Save` to save this item, or `Cancel` to return back to main page.<p>
+Press `Save` to save this item, or `Cancel` to return back to main page.

 When an item is saved, an alarm to send out a notification three days before the expiration date will be set.
-If the item is expired within three days, a notification will be sent out right after the item is being saved.<p>
+If the item is expired within three days, a notification will be sent out right after the item is being saved.
-All saved items will be listed in the main page by **expired date** in **Descending** order.

 ## Update an existing item
 By selecting an item in the main page, user will be navigated to the **edit page** of the selected item.
 You can update the information or press to expand the menu button to delete this item from the database.